rosecamille/CSSDA-Assignment-1/README.md

 Rose Camille Vincent - 121288

-NB: The 'Assignment1_dataset2.R' can be used to run the commands for both datasets.
+NB: The 'Assignment1_dataset2.R' file can be used to run the commands for both datasets.

 I) Dataset 1: Carbon Dioxide Uptake in Grass Plants